 Critical levels and loads

-The UK is obliged under the Dangerous Substances Directive to set Environmental Quality Standards (EQSs; critical levels) for selected (List I and II) chemicals in water which are of national concern and the Environmental Protection Act 1990 requires EQSs for further chemicals (the Red List) in order to protect the aquatic environment.
-Critical levels for mercury and cadmium are available and one for arsenic is imminent.
+The UK is obliged under the Dangerous Substances Directive (76/464/EEC) to set Environmental Quality Standards (EQSs) for selected (List I and II) chemicals in water which are of national concern and the Environmental Protection Act 1990 requires EQSs for further chemicals (the Red List) in order to protect the aquatic environment.
+EQS values for mercury and cadmium are available.

-At the Bad Harzburg Workshop in 1997 (UN ECE Convention on Long-range Transboundary Air Pollution, Task Force on Mapping 1998), representatives from many Member States of the European Union agreed approaches to set Critical Limits/Loads and effects-based standards for heavy metals in freshwaters and soils.
+At the Bad Harzburg Workshop in 1997 (UN ECE Convention on Long-range Transboundary Air Pollution, Task Force on Mapping 1998), representatives from many Member States of the European Union agreed approaches to set critical limits/loads and effects-based standards for heavy metals in freshwaters and soils.
 For both soils and freshwater, a critical limits approach is recommended for cadmium, mercury and lead for key receptors.
 The relevant receptors in freshwaters are fish for mercury and water for cadmium and lead and invertebrates, food crops and groundwaters (and possibly soil micro-organisms) in soils.
-There is sufficient understanding of the behaviour of cadmium, mercury and lead in the environment to develop critical loads for freshwater and terrestrial ecosystems.
-Further work is needed in some areas and UK scientists are contributing to this.